Pennsylvania Solar Incentives, Tax Credits & Rebates (2024 Guide)

 The most efficient solar panels generate more energy than your home needs.
 Pennsylvania residents can also get paid for their excess energy through net metering.
 This program allows homeowners to sell extra power back to the grid for electric bill credits.
 The PUC mandates that all investor-owned utilities (IOUs) must offer net metering to their customers.

 While the policy enforces a 1:1 match for energy sold to credits issued, there is no requirement for full retail payment.
 This means the amount paid for your credits could be lower than the energy company’s standard sales rate.
-Despite the lower payback rate, this program can still reduce your energy bills.
+Despite the lower payback rate, this program can still reduce your energy bills and the total cost of going solar, particularly if your panels have high energy efficiency.

 More resources: Check the Database of State Incentives for Renewables and Efficiency (DSIRE) for complete details on Pennsylvania’s net-metering program.
 Also, check with your local utility company to sign up for its program.